From Inside the Deployments

 Senior lawyers do not just do senior lawyer work.
 They make calls.
 They make the calls clients are paying for.
 The calls are good because the lawyer has, somewhere underneath, twenty years of accumulated pattern recognition that lets them feel when something is off before they can articulate why.
 That feel is the entire product.
 It is what distinguishes the senior partner from a very confident first-year.
 And it does not come from anywhere except doing the work, slowly, for a long time, with someone watching.

 If the work goes away and the apprenticeship is not replaced with something that builds the same substrate, then in twenty years the senior partner pool will be different.
 Not smaller.
 Not unemployed.
 Different.
 The pattern recognition will not be there.
-The calls will be made by people who have never had the experience of being slowly corrected on a thousand small mistakes, because there were no small mistakes to be corrected on, because the AI did the work and did not need correcting in the same way.
+The calls will be made by people who have never had the experience of being slowly corrected on a thousand small mistakes, because there were no small mistakes to be corrected on, because the machine did the work and absorbed the corrections into itself.

 This is the thing I cannot stop thinking about.
 The damage of this transition is not going to be visible for a while.
 The juniors who are missing the apprenticeship now will become the senior practitioners in fifteen or twenty years, and the gap will show up in the quality of the calls they make at the top of their careers.
 We will not be able to attribute it cleanly.
 We will just notice, vaguely, that the profession is not producing the kind of senior practitioner it used to produce.
 By then it will be late.